SalomePlatform/yacs/doc/pysalome.rst

 Python module implanting the behaviour of the GUI
 -----------------------------------------------------
 The behaviour of the PYHELLO component GUI is implanted in the Python PYHELLOGUI.py module in the PYHELLOGUI sub-directory.
-The Makefile.am located in the src directory must be updated to include the PYHELLOGUI subdirectory.
-A Makefile.am must be added into the PYHELLOGUI subdirectory.
+The CMakeLists.txt located in the src directory must be updated to include the PYHELLOGUI subdirectory.
+A CMakeLists.txt must be added into the PYHELLOGUI subdirectory.
-Important targets are salomescript_SCRIPTS and salomeres_DATA.

-The salomescript_SCRIPTS target must be updated with the name of the Python modules to be made visible in Salome, in other words mainly so that they are importable (Python import command).

-The salomeres_DATA target must be updated with the names of files that are used for multi-linguism.

 Menu bar and button bar
 ----------------------------------